msteiner96/msteiner96/README.md

 ### 👋 Hey there!
 I'm Milan

-I am a trained software developer from Germany.
+I am a software developer from Germany.
 My main job is working for Confio on many projects in the Cosmos universe.

 For about a year now I've been working in the blockchain field and I'm always happy to get new experiences.
 I am happy to help with promising open source projects.